bitcoin-s/bitcoin-s/docs/config/configuration.md

         # How long we attempt to generate an address for
         # before we timeout
         addressQueueTimeout = 5 seconds
    }

+    key-manager {
+        # You can optionally set a BIP 39 password
+        # bip39password = "changeMe"

+        # Password that your seed is encrypted with
+        aespassword = changeMe
+    }

     # Bitcoin-S provides manny different fee providers
     # You can configure your server to use any of them